progenetix/bycon/docs/data-summaries.md

 ```

 Here, `hovertext` is an optional addition for better interactivity and `type: "bar"` could also be `type: "pie"` for pie charts.
+Obviously, additional data manipulation (filtering, sorting, calculation of summary for "other" values...) will be needed.

 ##### 2D Aggregation to _Stacked Bar Chart_

 ##### ==TBD: Sankey Chart==